metapixel

 Maryville College Code of Ethics and Conduct

 The Maryville College Financial Aid Office and its staff follow the Maryville College Guidelines for Conduct and Ethics.
-As a member of the National Association of Financial Aid Administrators (NASFAA), the Maryville College Financial Aid Office has adopted the NASFAA Code of Ethics and the NASFAA Code of Conduct to insure good business practices in our day-to-day activities.
+As a member of the National Association of Financial Aid Administrators (NASFAA), the Maryville College Financial Aid Office adheres to the NASFAA Code of Ethics and Code of Conduct to ensure the highest standards of integrity and professionalism in our daily operations.

 NOTE: Maryville College Title IV Code: 003505